dedeibel/ydl/README.md

     * Means the native application file is not properly installed or the app ``id`` and ``allowed_extensions`` list do not match
 * The firefox webextensions site should be a good resource for research [https://developer.mozilla.org/en-US/Add-ons/WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)

+## Notes

+As a python script it is also possible to use youtube-dl as a library.
+This approach might be simpler and involve less code.
+But for now this version runs pretty well and was fun to write.
+I'll stick with it now unless some problems appear.

 ## License

 See [LICENSE](LICENSE)